Buenos Aires, the vibrant capital of Argentina, is a city where the passage of time is painted in the colors of its seasons. Here, the

 10) Porteños Night

-Visiting a milonga is a very good opportunity for those who want to really live the tango spirit of Buenos Aires and get away a bit from the overdone shows for tourists.
-Many milongas offer live orchestras and dance classes, so if you never danced tango, you can go to take a class, learn the basic steps and then stay dancing in the milonga.
+Visiting a milonga is a very good opportunity for those who want to really experience the tango spirit of Buenos Aires and get away a bit from the overdone shows for tourists.
+Many milongas offer live tango orchestras and tango dancing classes, so if you never danced tango, you can go to take a tango class, learn the basic steps and then stay dancing at the milonga.

 11) Green areas in Buenos Aires

 If we look at a map of Buenos Aires, we see that from north to south, next to the Río de la Plata, a large green cord extends.
 So, from Costanera Norte, crossing the Bosques de Palermo and up to the Ecological Reserve in the south.